Matchou-Pichu/Scropify/README.md

     'https://open.spotify.com/album/0eHXynBGM4KPnl8Mmv2xOY?si=-l8SGkVxSz6sRs6-pK6PJA'
     ]
 ```
 It should have the 'https://open.spotify.com/album/' beginning in the urls.
 Make sure you paste it as a char, so that links can be used.
 Then you just need to run the code and voila.
+(Careful with the number, it can be difficult to see what album download crashed sometimes so maybe put a chunk of 5 to 10 links to be safe).

 #### ⚠ WARNING ⚠